-"Diversify you camera movements," explains Chicago FW Media, "take for example entering rooms: Your first shot might be you walking into a room in a straight line, the next scene might then cut to you panning horizontally across the room."
+"Diversify you camera movements," explains Chicago FW Media, "take for example entering rooms: Your first shot might be walking into a room in a straight line, the next scene might then cut to panning horizontally across the room."
 Keep the camera movements varied so that the video doesn't become repetitive.

 It's fine if the video expands to include an exhaustive list of the apartment features, but viewers will take only a few seconds to formulate an impression of the apartment.
 Make those first moments count!

 Consider starting by entering the front door and then capturing what renters will see after stepping through the entrance.
 All you really need to film an apartment tour these days is a smartphone, especially if there's the option to use a wide-angle camera setting.

 Hurdle #2: I Want More People to Watch My Apartment Video.
 What Should I Do With It?

 Landlords are creating a valuable marketing asset for their listing when they produce a video.
 So the next important step should be sharing that valuable resource with as many potential renters as possible!
 YouTube and TikTok are the most popular places to watch and share videos.
 Landlords can conveniently add their video tours to their listings via a link to their YouTube video.
 Domu also shares many video tours from listings to TikTok and Instagram for extra exposure and leads.